404Setup/ForgifiedFabricAPI/README.md

 Forgified Fabric API little fork.
 Custom sth.

-## 🛠️ Using Forgified Fabric API to develop mods
+## 🛠️ Using Forgified Fabric Lite API to develop mods

 To set up a NeoForge development environment, please read the [NeoForge docs](https://docs.neoforged.net/) and follow the instructions there.

-The Forgified Fabric API is published under the `org.sinytra.forgified-fabric-api` group.
-To include the full Forgified Fabric API with all modules in the development environment, add the following to your `dependencies` block in the gradle
+The Forgified Fabric API Lite is published under the `org.sinytra.forgified-fabric-api` group.
+To include the full Forgified Fabric API Lite with all modules in the development environment, add the following to your `dependencies` block in the gradle
 buildscript:

 ### Groovy DSL